Monday, March 30, 2009

 Lots and lots of people at Brocki-Land.
 I felt somehow connected to them all.
 I walked in and instantly felt at home :) It seriously is the thrill of the hunt for me at second-hand stores.
 I love it.
 It was huge - I kept rounding corners and going down stairs to find aisles and aisles of stuff.
 So much stuff.
 I didn't really need anything but it was therapy just to look...

-But of course, I couldn'
+But of course, I couldn't leave empty handed.

 I left Brocki-Land quite some time after I entered and when I left it was snowing.
-I need to
+I need to become more swiss and carry an umbrella.
+I've never carried an umbrella in my life!

 Sunday, March 8, 2009